Argos Multilingual Continues Growth in Life Sciences

 New EU medical device regulations are approaching fast – what role will translation and localization play in making them viable?

 Manufacturers of medical devices for the EU market will soon have more requirements to comply with as part of the European Medical Device Regulation (MDR) for general medical devices and the In-Vitro Diagnostics Regulation (IVDR) for in-vitro diagnostic medical devices.
 They’re lengthy, complicated, challenging to translate, and must be 100% complied with in order to place a medical device on the EU market.
-On top of that, they’ll take effect in short order – the MDR goes into effect on May 26, 2020, with the IVDR following on May 16, 2022.
+On top of that, they’ll take effect in short order – the MDR goes into effect on May 26, 2020 (The European Commission postponed the MDR Deadline for one year, to 26 May 2021, to give medical device companies a chance to focus on the current COVID-19 pandemic), with the IVDR following on May 16, 2022.
 With that in mind, it’s important to consider the implications of language and the vital role that translation will play.

 Translation and localization are critical to maintaining regulatory compliance and guaranteeing the safe use of medical devices.
 All EU citizens have the right to communicate with governmental institutions in any of the official languages designated for each member state, and all content for the users of medical devices traded in the EU must be available in the official languages of any member state where the products are distributed.
 The language of the regulations themselves shows that translation quality was a core consideration from the very beginning – all information provided by the manufacturer to inform the user of a device’s intended purpose and proper use and of any precautions to be taken (including labels and instructions for use) must be “clearly comprehensible to the intended user,” and “shall be written in terms readily understood by the intended user, and, where appropriate, supplemented with drawings and diagrams.”